Read media coverage and download images, portraits, and logos

 SHOTGUN #52 – Louise Byg Kongsholm

-In today's episode, trend researcher Louise Byg Kongsholm, director of pej gruppen, has joined Emil on a trip.
-Louise talks about how trends like sourdough and knitting emerge by giving us a look into societal trends and consumer behavior.
+In today's episode, trend researcher Louise Byg Kongsholm, director of pej gruppen, has taken Emil on a trip.
+Louise talks about how trends such as sourdough and knitting arise by giving us an insight into social trends and consumer behavior.

 January 6, 2022

-Danes are opting out of branded products in supermarkets
+Danes are turning away from branded goods in supermarkets

-After three months of steadily rising prices, Danish consumers are changing their shopping behavior and dropping branded products.
+After three months of steadily rising prices, Danish consumers are changing their shopping habits and abandoning branded goods.

 January 6, 2022

-You can't get cut through Teams: Corona has created an A and a B team
+You can't get your hair cut through Teams: Corona has created an A team and a B team

-Corona has pushed a development towards an A and B team in the labor market, and we need to have a conversation about that, says Louise Byg Kongsholm, trend researcher.
+Corona has pushed for a development towards an A and B team in the labor market, and we need to have a conversation about that, says Louise Byg Kongsholm, who is a trend researcher.

 January 6, 2022

 In Denmark, we spend more resources on housing and interior design than in other countries.
-The home is a cave that protects us from everything we can't control.
-And at the same time, it is more than ever before a showcase.
+Our homes are a refuge that protects us from everything we cannot control.
+At the same time, they are more than ever before a showcase.

 2021